 Assistant Vice Provost for Digital Learning Innovation

-Jennifer has been part of UWC² for more than 11 years.
+Jennifer has been part of Continuum since 2010.
 Before that, she led human resources for Pharmacy OneSource and earned a wealth of higher education experience at Butler University, Indiana University-Purdue University Indianapolis and the University of Texas.
 Jennifer has an MBA from the Indiana University Kelley School of Business and a bachelor’s degree from Butler University.